Subscribe

 Wondering what to wear on your Italian vacation?
 We have the answer.

 Are you wondering what to wear in Italy on your upcoming vacation?
-When traveling to Italy, one of the most fashionable places in the world, the best way to dress is simply and tastefully.
-Being stylish doesn't hurt, either!
+When traveling to Europe, one of the most fashionable places in the world, the best way to dress is simply and tastefully.
+Being stylish doesn’t hurt, either!

 What not to wear